Cornwall Minerals Railway: Other railways in the area

-The Lostwithiel and Fowey Railway

-Another short line opened in 1869: the Lostwithiel and Fowey Railway opened from a junction with the Cornwall Railway at Lostwithiel to jetties some distance north of Fowey.
+Another short line opened in 1869 at the same time as the N&CJR, this was the Lostwithiel and Fowey Railway.
+Its broad gauge line ran from a junction with the Cornwall Railway at to jetties near Fowey.
 Fowey was then an important harbour and the railway's purpose was simply forming a connection for minerals and goods to the Cornwall Railway system.